island-lang/island-lang.github.io/README.md

 It may seem, at first, like `i` and `result` are no different than mutable variables, since they can be repeatedly modified at every iteration, however, they are not actually mutable because they are not real variables!

-Since Island loops are basically functions, `i` and `result` are very similar to a function parameter and a return variable, respectively.
+Since Island loops act a lot like functions, `i` and `result` could be thought as being similar to a function parameter and a return variable, respectively.
+And since the `continue` statement is only run at the moment the loop is ready to proceed to its next iteration, it can be seen as "restarting" the loop with different initial state, rather than mutating it.

 For comparison, here is equivalent code, written using a tail-recursive function (reference code lines are in the comments):
 ```isl